-Near Santa Barbara, the California coastline runs east-west.
+Gaviota State Park Beach is 30 miles west of Santa Barbara on U.S. Highway 101.
+Near Santa Barbara, the California coastline runs east to west.
 It's one of the reasons for Santa Barbara's "banana belt" climate, but it can make giving directions confusing.
 According to the compass, Gaviota Beach is about 30 miles west of Santa Barbara, but according to the signs along the highway, you take US Hwy 101 north from Santa Barbara to get there.

-If you're going north on US Hwy 101, it's a divided highway with no left turn to the parking area.
-You'll have to drive a few miles past it and make a u-turn.
-Exit at Mariposa Reina (exit #128) which is at the old refinery, follow the frontage road past the plant entrance, then turn left at the stop sign and left again to get back onto 101 going south.
+If you're going north on U.S. Highway 101, it is a divided highway with no left turn to the parking area.
+You will have to drive a few miles past it and make a U-turn.
+Exit at Mariposa Reina (exit No. 128) which is at the old refinery, follow the frontage road past the plant entrance, then turn left at the stop sign and left again to get back onto U.S....
+Highway 101 going south.

-The Nude Beach Alliance suggests another way to get to the clothing optional section of Gaviota Beach.
-Exit US Hwy 101 when you see signs for Gaviota State Park, which is between the highway and the ocean.
-You'll find a paved parking lot which you have to pay to get into.
-From there, go under the railroad trestle and walk east - but it's a more than 2-mile hike if you go that way.
+Exit U.S. Highway 101 when you see signs for Gaviota State Park, which is between the highway and the ocean.
+You will see a paved parking lot for which you have to pay to get into.
+From there, go under the railroad trestle and walk east a little more than two miles to find the beach.